 Eating well has a price.
 Eating cheaper, less healthy foods may results in significant medical costs and consequences down the road.
 However, following The Daniel Plan can increase your short-term spending by choosing fresh, organic foods and free-range poultry and wild fish and other nuts, legumes, herbs and spices.
 So we've asked both Dr. Mark Hyman and Dr. Daniel Amen, and volunteer "Smart Shoppers" to give us these cost-effective tips to eating well.

-- Develop repertoire of a few cheap, easy-to-prepare meals.
+Develop repertoire of a few cheap, easy-to-prepare meals such as these:

-- Almond Butter on Whole-grain Rye Bread with Fruit Spread, Bananas or Apples
+Almond Butter on Whole-grain Rye Bread with Fruit Spread

-- 1. Heat about 1/2 to 1 cup of the pre-cooked brown rice in a pan with a little olive oil.
+- Heat about 1/2 to 1 cup of the pre-cooked brown rice in a pan with a little olive oil.
+If I’m really, really lazy, I heat it up in the microwave.
 Put the rice in a bowl.

 From Dr. Daniel Amen

 Go for Grains (Oatmeal or pearled barley) At about $3 for a big canister that provides 30 servings, a single bowl of oatmeal is a bargain at about 10 cents.
 Pearl barley runs about 89 cents to $1.50 for a bag with 18 servings.
-Pearl barley is one of the healthiest foods nobody has ever heard of.
+Pearl barley is one of the healthiest foods most people aren’t familiar with.

 Buy Vitamin-Rich Vegetables Frozen and Save Stock up on frozen vegetables like broccoli, spinach, and carrots.
 Yes, the freezing process does remove some of the vitamin content, but frozen vegetables are still a great source of brain-boosting, anti-aging, disease-fighting nutrients.